Online High School Summer Program

 The program consists of three levels - Green, Blue, and Black in order of increasing difficulty.
 All students will receive the same exam divided into sections, Green, Blue, and Black, on the exam day itself.
 You will then decide to answer questions on one, two, or all three sections (we recommend two).
 You will be admitted to the highest level you qualify for.

-- Green
+Green

 Students should have a command of at least first-year high school Algebra.
 Participation in honor or enrichment courses is desirable.
 There will be one in-person and one virtual Green section.

-- Blue
+Blue

-- Black
+Black

 Students should have a deep knowledge of algebra, geometry, some combinatorics, and pre-calculus.
 Students must have experience with mathematical problem solving and proof writing, such as through prior NYMC courses, math team participation, or a similar level of preparation.
-This section is virtual only.
+This section is in-person only.

 Note that priority is given to students entering grades 9-12 in the Fall.
-For younger students, we have a two-week weekday program (July 10 - July 21) which will be listed on our Students page by the end of April.
+For younger students, we have a two-week weekday program (July 8 - July 19) which will be listed on our Students page by the end of March.

 Past Qualifying Exams